10DLC Overview and FAQFollow

 If you choose not to register but would still like to utilize 10DLC routes, you'll automatically be assigned Class T and the associated attributes (higher carrier per-message surcharge, lowest throughput), but will still be able to send traffic.
 As of this writing, AT&T plans to block traffic not registered after June 2021.

-Is there a limit on the amount of TNs associated with a campaign?
+Is there a limit on the amount of phone number associated with a campaign?

 What if I don’t agree with the messaging class I was assigned?

 If you don't agree with the class that's been assigned to a campaign and you’ve entered all of your information accurately, you may request external vetting from a third-party provider for a fee.
 Bandwidth doesn't assist or mediate messaging class disputes with TCR.
 There's a risk of being assigned a lower class than initially given if you choose to dispute.

 Who do I contact for troubleshooting issues with TCR?

 The Campaign Registry has a ticketing system where a ticket can be opened by emailing support.
 However, we believe AT&T is developing a specific escalation path for campaign-related delivery issues (i.e. blocking), which hasn't yet been finalized.